MaiJi97/Leetcode/README.md

 # Notes in Essential Categories

 ## Binary Search
-In a sorted array with boundaries, want to look for a value or index
+In a sorted array with boundaries, want to look for a target value or index

 ## Two Pointers